LeVante Bellamy: Denver Broncos

 Bellamy was signed by the Denver Broncos as an undrafted free agent on April 25, 2020.
-He was waived during final roster cuts on September 5, 2020, but was signed to the team's practice squad the next day.
+He was waived during final roster cuts on September 5, but was signed to the team's practice squad the next day.
 He was elevated on September 19 for the team's week 2 game against the Pittsburgh Steelers, and reverted to the practice squad after the game.
 He was elevated again on September 26 for the team's week 3 game against the Tampa Bay Buccaneers, and reverted to the practice squad after the game.
 He was promoted to the active roster on September 30.
 He was placed on injured reserve on October 10.
 He was activated on November 24, and waived the next day.
 He was re-signed to the team's practice squad on November 27.
-On December 26, 2020, Bellamy was promoted back to the active roster.
+On December 26, Bellamy was promoted back to the active roster.

 On August 17, 2021, Bellamy was waived/injured by the Broncos and placed on injured reserve.
 He was released on December 7.

 Calgary Stampeders

 On January 13, 2023, Bellamy signed with the Calgary Stampeders of the Canadian Football League (CFL).
-On May 17, 2023, Bellamy was released by the Stampeders but resigned with the team's practice squad on July 2, 2023.
+On May 17, Bellamy was released by the Stampeders but re-signed with the team's practice squad on July 2, 2023.
 Bellamy played in seven games in 2023 where he had 23 carries for 70 yards, five receptions for 22 yards, and five kickoff returns for 95 yards.
 He attended training camp with the Stampeders in 2024, but was released on June 2, 2024.

 Ottawa Redblacks

 On July 10, 2024, it was announced that Bellamy had signed a practice roster agreement with the Ottawa Redblacks.
+He was placed on the reserve/suspended list on August 6.